adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 - No alerting logic

 From a SOC perspective:
-- Logs technically exist
+- Logs technically existed
-- No actionable signal is produced
+- No actionable signal was produced
-- No alerts are generated
+- No alerts were generated

 ---